 Dr. Soleymani has years of experience in diagnosing and treating skin cancer.
 Anyone in the Chicago Metropolitan area who is concerned about an abnormal looking mole or growth on the skin, should make an appointment at Dermio Dermatology for screening.
-The practice has two convenient locations in DeMotte and Munster, IN.
+The practice has two convenient locations in Munster, Dyer, Valparaiso, and DeMotte, IN.

 There are three major types of skin cancer, and they affect different layers of the skin.
 They are named for the different types of skin cells that become cancerous.

 The first step in treating skin cancer is usually removing the abnormal cells.
 This is typically an outpatient procedure.
 In some procedures, the surrounding skin, or margins will be removed as well to try to ensure that any extended strands of abnormal cells are also removed.
 There is a surgery technique called Mohs, where the abnormal growth is removed gradually and the excisions are each reviewed under a microscope to evaluate the appearance of abnormal cells.
 This procedure tends to take longer due to the close inspection of each cut, but is very effective at removing the growth without taking away healthy skin cells.
 Some forms of skin cancer respond to radiation or cryotherapy, where the cells are frozen and removed.
 There are also some topical medications and chemotherapies designed for skin cancer.
 If a patient is concerned about a strange mole or growth on their skin, he or she should definitely as their doctor to look at it for further advice.